Patient Information Leaflet

 Consult your doctor, pharmacist, or nurse before starting to take Acfol:

-Acfol may interact with folic acid antagonists (methotrexate, sulfonamides, trimethoprim, pyrimethamine, aminopterin), antiepileptics, zinc supplements, antacids, cholestyramine, colestipol, triamterene, antimalarials, oral contraceptives, sulfasalazine, antituberculars, long-term corticosteroids, and alcohol.
+Acfol may interact with folic acid antagonists (methotrexate, sulfonamides, trimethoprim, pyrimethamine, aminopterin), antiepileptics, zinc supplements, antacids, cholestyramine, colestipol, triamterene, antimalarials, oral contraceptives, sulfasalazine, antituberculars, corticosteroids (prolonged use), and alcohol.

-The simultaneous administration of folic acid or chloramphenicol in patients with folate deficiency may decrease the response to folic acid treatment.
+The simultaneous administration of folic acid or chloramphenicol in patients with folate deficiency may reduce the response to folic acid treatment.

-The needs for folic acid may increase if you are taking any of those medications.
+The need for folic acid may increase if you are taking any of these medicines.

 Interference with diagnostic tests: